openBackhaul/_PerformanceManagement/README.md

 ### Driver
 Replacement of ComarchOSS

-### Scope to be delivered in the first three consecutive iterations (agreed 16th of September 2025)
+### Scope
+The following scope has been agreed with the representatives of the ToolStream on 16th of September 2025.

+**First three consecutive iterations:**
 - Interface (exposed at API GW) that is streaming (to be agreed with Consumers) performance data to the following out-of-domain software:
   - [APT](./additional_description/APT.md)
   - [Netexplorer](./additional_description/Netexplorer.md)